Prof. Dr. Andrea Hartwig

 Membership in Scientific Committees

-2010 - 2013 Member of the "Human biomonitoring commission" of the Federal Office for Environment, Germany
+• Member of the “Human biomonitoring commission“ of the Federal Office for Environment, Germany, 2010 - 2013

-2007 - 2012 Member of the Scienitific Advisory Board of the Federal Institute for
+• Member of the Scientific Advisory Board of the Federal Institute for Risk Assessment (BfR), Germany, 2007 - 2012

-since 2004 Member of several working groups of the "International Agency for Research on Cancer " (IARC)
+• Member of several working groups of the "International Agency for Research on Cancer" (IARC), since 2004

 Selected Publications